 Step 1: Log Into Your TTP Account

 Visit the Trusted Traveler Program website and sign in with your existing credentials.
-If you've forgotten your password, use the password reset option.
+If you've forgotten your login, use the password reset option — your account is tied to login.gov.

 Step 2: Navigate to the Renewal Application